guidorosario/GuilhermeAlmeida/README.md

 		- 🔭 I’m currently working on:      Ame Digital as a Java back-end developer,

-		- 🌱 I’m currently learning:        Software Design & Architecture, Kotlin, AWS Devops,

 		- 🤔 I’m looking for help with:     Anything related to what I am currently learning 😅,